-Right to Copy of This Notice.
-You can ask for a paper copy of this notice at any time, even if you have agreed to receive this notice electronically.
+Right to Copy of this Notice.
+You can ask for a paper copy of this notice at any time, even if you have agreed to receive a notice electronically.
 We will provide you with a paper copy promptly.

-Right to Have Someone Act on your Behalf.
+Right to Have Someone Act on Your Behalf.
 If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.
 We will make sure the person has this authority and can act for you before we take any action.

-Right to File a Complaint.
-You can complain if you feel we have violated your rights by contacting Sheri Gauthier at (434) 972-1868.
-You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
-20201, calling 1(877) 696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/ complaints/.
+Right to file a Complaint.
+You can complain if you feel we have violated your rights by contacting Rachel Kozella, Compliance Manager, at (434) 972-1895 or Rachel Kozella@regionten.org.
+You can file a complaint with the U.S. Department of health and Human Services Offices for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
+20201, calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
 Under HIPAA law, Region Ten or its business associates cannot retaliate against any person for filing a complaint.